 Frank Haldemann is the Co-Director of the Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law.
 Within this programme, he teaches the core course on the law and ethics of transitional justice.

 His expertise and research focus on transitional justice, human rights and legal philosophy.
 From June 2011 to july 2017, he was Assistant Professor at the Law Faculty, University of Geneva.
 In 2011 he was awarded a Swiss National Science Foundation Professorship, enabling him to direct a five-year research project, Historical Injustices, Reparations and International Law.
-Together with Thomas Unger, he is currently preparing a comprehensive, multi-authored commentary on the UN Set of Principles to Combat Impunity (to be published by Oxford University Press in 2017).
+Together with Thomas Unger, he has edited a multi-authored commentary on the United Nations Principles to Combat Impunity (published by Oxford University Press in 2018).

 Since 2010 he has been teaching Transitional Justice in the Geneva Academy’s LLM in International Humanitarian Law and Human Rights.
 In 2014 and 2015 he directed the Antonio Cassese Summer School in Transitional Justice, Human Rights and Conflict, co-organized and hosted by the Geneva Academy.